 ECE 2205 & DOT certified (Road legal for Europe, the UK and the USA)

-Falling into the full-face retro brain buckets category, the Heroine at (£500 to £649), is likely to be pitted head to head against the Bell Bullit (£369.99 to £499.99).
+Falling into the full-face retro helmet category, the Heroine is priced at £500 to £649 is likely to be pitted against the Bell Bullit (£369.99 to £499.99).
 And maybe the Biltwell Gringo (£139 to £159) despite the vast difference in price.
 Those comparisons would be misjudged.

 You need only to roll up to the Bike Shed to see further affirmations of this.
 That being said, if you have the pleasure of owning a Hedon helmet (as I do) or have ever tried on any of Hedon’s sublime designs, then you’ll know the brand’s helmets feel far superior to the touch… dare I say luxurious.

-In any case, price is largely ancillary to helmet choice.
-As such the decision is almost certainly made by your head – and mainly by the shape of your head.
+In any case, price is mainly ancillary to helmet choice.
+The decision is almost certainly made by your head… the shape of it.